MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/virtual-entity-walkthrough-using-odata-provider.md

 After all customizations are published, close the Solution Explorer window.

-## View the virtual entity in action with Dynamics 365 customer engagement
+## View the virtual entity in action with Dynamics 365 for Customer Engagement customer engagement

 Go to **Service** > **Extensions** > **Tickets**.